 - Territorial aggression – Male betta fish flare aggressively when their territory is invaded or under threat.

-- Seeing their own reflections can cause a betta to flare up.
+- Seeing their own reflections – A betta will often flare at its own reflection.

 - Boredom – Lack of activity and stimulus that they need for mental stimulation.
 Betta fish need to release their energy or will show aggressive behavior.

-- Keeping more than one male betta in a tank will be a fight waiting to happen.
+- Keeping more than one male betta in a tank – If you really want to make your betta fish angry, this will be a fight waiting to happen.

-- If you feed them the wrong type of food or too little Your betta will let you know its displeasure.
+- If you feed them the wrong type of food or too little – A hungry betta will let you know its displeasure.

-- If they have a disease and it is left untreated, this can also make your betta irritable, angry, and stressed out.
+- If they have a disease and it is left untreated – A betta that is unwell can be irritable, angry, and stressed out.

 These are the most common reasons why your betta may get angry, so let’s take a look at them in a little more detail.

 Many people believe that betta fish like to live in small spaces.
-This belief is brought on because bettas are often found in shallow puddles in their natural habitat, however, this is not completely true.
+This belief is because bettas are often found in shallow puddles in their natural habitat, but this is not completely accurate.
 Betta fish do not like small spaces, and they may become more aggressive if they feel too confined or exposed for any length of time.

 Yes, these puddles are shallow, but they join together and form a much larger body of water, creating a big enough space for many betta fish to live without too much difficulty.